kamtoeddy/ivo/docs/v4.0.0/validators/index.md

 ## Built-in validation helpers

-Clean-schema has some built-in validators.
-Feel free to use or build you own validators based on these:
+Here are some built-in validators you could use study to build your own validators:

 - [isArrayOk](./isArrayOk.md)
 - [isBooleanOk](./isBooleanOk.md)